AkankshaK-AI/S5/README.md

 Target:
 Get the basic skeleton right.
-Reduce the parameters to reach the target of 20k within 10 epochs Reach the model accuracy at 99.4% without regularization
+Reduce the parameters to reach the target of 20k parameters within 15 epochs Reach the model accuracy at 99.4%
+We want the overfitting number to be very small

 Results:
 Parameters: 194,884
-Best Training Accuracy: 98.88
+Best Training Accuracy: 99.21
-Best Test Accuracy: 98.72
+Best Test Accuracy: 98.77

 Analysis:
 Model is still large with lesser than target accuracy.
-Very slight overfitting.
-Train and Test accuracy is pretty close in the 10th epoch (tr=98.88, test=98.72)
+We see Overfitting.